arizonaCameraLab/interferometricFocalPlanes/README.md

    - Not used in Monte Carlo simulations, but provides theoretical insights.

    - Used for visualizing degrees of freedom in parameter estimation.

-- **two-points/Line/Edge/Corner**: Each folder contains a set of scripts for that geometry.

 ---